What are Cyber Social Threats

 Workshop Program

-All times below are in the GMT+1 timezone
+Note: All times in GMT+1 timezone

 🙏 08.30 - 08.45 AM | Welcome workshop attendees